 "It is such a rewarding experience when a client sees a piece of jewelry they have commissioned for a loved one for the first time.
 That depth of love is communicated through the time we spend sourcing the unique one-of-a-kind stones, or limited elements, and materials, when the idea is brought to life in a gouache sketch, and when the final piece is woven together in a lace-setting by my hands.
 For me, it is truly an honor to be part of such an intimate and emotional experience."

-Currently living in Los Angeles, Ephraim continues reinvent modern luxuries, contributing to preserving cultures of the world through her craft and designs.
+Currently living in Los Angeles and all over the world, Ephraim continues reinvent modern luxuries, contributing to preserving cultures of the world through her craft and designs.